19 Unforgettable Activities to do With Grandchildren

 Collage pictures of Sara with grandchildren.
 Text says: fun and unforgettable activities to do with your grandchildren.

-Here are the things I’ve been doing to stay connected to my grandchildren pre-covid and during covid.
+Here are the things I’ve been doing to stay connected to my grandchildren.

 Here are over 19 unforgettable activities to do with grandchildren.
 These are grandparent tested and grandchild approved!